eradiate/eradiate/docs/rst/developer_guide/documentation.rst

 ----------------------------------

-Mitsuba exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in section :ref:`sec_compiling_mitsuba`.
+Mitsuba exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in :ref:`sec-getting_started-building-mitsuba`.

-Simply run the follwing command in Mitsuba'S build directory:
+Run the follwing commands:

 .. code-block:: bash

+    cd $ERADIATE_DIR/build
     ninja mkdoc

-The html documentation will then be located in :code:`$MITSUBA_DIR/build/html`.
+The compiled html documentation will then be located in :code:`$ERADIATE_DIR/build/html`.